 For the first time in history women all over the world are marrying down, meaning marrying men with worse prospects than they have.
 We have a new global type, for example, called the alpha wife, a woman who makes more money than her husband or boyfriend.
 Not that long ago she was exceedingly rare.
 Now she’s part of about 40 percent of couples in the US.
 And that does not count the growing number of single moms who head their own families.

 Hanna gives her self away.
-If a woman makes more than her male partner does, she’s ‘marrying down.’
-Men have been marrying down for centuries, but you don’t see us complaining.
+If a woman makes more than her male partner does she’s ‘marrying down.’
+Men have been marrying down for centuries but you don’t see us complaining.
 She mistakes positive developments across society for a hurricane of male impotence, soon to become fated-death itself.
-She’s what you might call very old-fashioned.
+She’s what you might call old-fashioned.
 A fuddy-duddy.
-Being startled by the way women are now getting educations and careers and everything(!), Hanna’s just given up trying to figure the world out.
-She appears to be dismissive of men because of that confusion, finding little more than our contribution of sperm to be concerned with.
-How silly.
+Being startled by the way women are now getting educations and careers and everything(!), Hanna’s just given up trying to figure this strange world out.
+She appears to be dismissive of men because of that confusion, finding little more than our contribution of ejaculate to be concerned with.
+How intelligent.
 Read her embarrassment here.